mdkmk/socktalk/README.md

-# chat_server
+# Chat Server

+Please install the requirements, then launch either server.py and client.py and call_ai_client.py, or launch start_server_with_ai_client.py and client.py.
+You can launch multiple clients with different usernames.

-Python Networking Task: Building a Chat Server and Client
+## Python Networking Task: Building a Chat Server and Client

 Your task is to build a simple chat system using Python.
 The system will consist of a server and a client.
 Multiple clients should be able to connect to the server, send messages, and receive messages from other clients.